-- 7. In case of Four overseas subsidiaries and one domestic subsidiaries, it indicates the existence of material uncertainty due to loss during quarter and nine months ended December 31, 2021, total liabilities exceeding total assets and holding company Reliance Communications Limited is undergoing insolvency proceeding.
+- 6. In case of Four overseas subsidiaries and one domestic subsidiary, it indicates the existence of material uncertainty due to loss during quarter ended June 30, 2022, total liabilities exceeding total assets and holding company Reliance Communications Limited is undergoing insolvency proceeding.
 The above has been qualified by respective Auditors in their Limited Review Reports of these subsidiaries.
-Further, in case of one other overseas subsidiary, the Auditor has given Qualification for Material Uncertainty on Going Concern in the Limited Review reports.
-The matter has been referred by the auditors in their Limited Review Report. - 8.
-The Hon'ble Supreme Court of India, vide its order dated October 24, 2019 had dismissed the petition filed by the telecom operators and agreed with the interpretation of the Department of Telecommunications (DoT) to the definition of Adjusted Gross Revenue (AGR) under the license
+Further, in case of one other overseas subsidiary, the Auditor has given Qualification for Material Uncertainty on Going Concern in the Limited Review report.
+The matter has been referred by the auditors in their Limited Review Report. - 7.
+The Hon'ble Supreme Court of India, vide its order dated October 24, 2019 had dismissed the petition filed by the telecom operators and agreed with the interpretation of the Department of Telecommunications (DoT) to the definition of Adjusted Gross Revenue (AGR) under the license.